Classic gluten free banana bread baked in a 9×9 pan for portable, lunchbox friendly, or easy breakfast – gluten free banana bars.

 As an Amazon Associate I earn from qualifying purchases.

 If you really want an icing to make frosted banana bread bars, there are plenty of cream cheese or vanilla icing recipes in The Gluten-Free Quick Breads Cookbook to choose from!
+This recipe for gluten free banana bread bars is my exact gluten free banana bread recipe with one very small change.
+The only difference is that I baked the bread in a 9×9 pan instead of a loaf pan.

 Key Ingredients for Gluten Free Banana Bars